AdewaleIdowuvic/Order-Performance-Review/README.md

 ## Targeted Marketing & Sales Strategies:

-**Mobile-First for Adults (30-59):** Prioritize mobile app development/optimization and responsive web design.
+**Mobile preference for Adults (30-59):** Prioritize mobile app development/optimization and responsive web design.
 Tailor marketing campaigns for mobile engagement (e.g., push notifications, mobile deals).
 This is the highest order volume segment.

 **Premium Offers for Elderly (60, above):** Develop and market high-value products or services specifically for this segment, to compensate for their high average order value.